Open-Future-Foundation/DGA/chapter1.md

 (3)‘non-personal data’ means data other than personal data as defined in point (1) of Article 4 of Regulation (EU) 2016/679;

-(4)‘metadata’ means data collected on any activity of a natural or legal person for the purposes of the provision of a data sharing service, including the date , time and geolocation data, duration of activity, connections to other natural or legal persons established by the person who uses the service;

 (5)‘data holder’ means a natural or legal person, data subject, public body or international organization, who, in accordance with applicable Union or national law, has the right to grant access to or to share certain personal, subject to consent by data subjects, or non-personal data under its control;

 (6)‘data user’ means a natural or legal person who has lawful access to certain personal or non-personal data and has the right, including under Regulation (EU) 2016/679 in the case of personal data, to use that data for commercial or non- commercial purposes;